jtcaovan/WeatherApp/README.md

 ## Challenges
 * Project structure organization - splitting code into reusable React components
-* Styling UI for responsive design
+* Styling UI for responsive and clean design
-* Accessing specific weather data from API calls
+* Accessing specific weather data from API calls - some OpenWeather calls didn't have all the weather information needed for this application
+* Date and Time Unix conversions

 ## Screenshots